Abhinav3291/Cure-Life/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support, email support@hospital-management-system.com or create an issue in the repository.
+For support, email abhinavabhardwaj6789@gmail.com or create an issue in the repository.

 ## Acknowledgments

-- Thanks to all contributors
-- Special thanks to healthcare professionals for their valuable feedback
 - Inspired by modern hospital management practices